FredericHeem/starhackit/client/README.md

 ### Test

+#### Unit test with Karma

+Unit tests are written as `mocha` test and executed thanks to `karma`:

+    $ npm test

+> React components are tested with the [enzyme](http://airbnb.io/enzyme/) library.

+#### End to end testing with nightwatch

 To execute the end to end testing, a.k.a _e2e testing_, first make sure the frontend and backend are running, then run:

-    $ npm test
+    $ npm run nightwatch

 The end to end tests are executed by [nightwatch](http://nightwatchjs.org/) which uses the *Selenium* driver API.

 The test suite can be found in [test/nightwatch](test/nightwatch)

 ## Configuration